 If you’re starting a social enterprise or a not-for-profit company, you might have extra sources of funding available.

-Corporate foundations, impact investors, and dedicated socially-oriented funding sites like BuzzBnk, CAF Venturesome, Social and Sustainable Capital and Bridges Ventures are looking to fund companies that have both a social and a financial bottom line.
+Corporate foundations, impact investors, and dedicated socially-oriented funding sites like BuzzBnk, CAF Venturesome, Social and Sustainable Capital and Bridges Fund Management are looking to fund companies that have both a social and a financial bottom line.
 Find out more about how social enterprises work here.

 Friends and family